jaspector

 A structural building permit is required for all new construction, structural alterations, and repairs to residential and non-residential buildings in unincorporated Harney County.
 Building permits are NOT required for permit-exempt work as defined by the Oregon State Building Code.

-Typical processing time is 2-4 weeks for standard applications; varies based on plan complexity, resubmittals, and septic approval timeline..
+Building permit processing times in unincorporated Harney County, OR typically run 2-4 weeks for standard applications; varies based on plan complexity, resubmittals, and septic approval timeline..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Harney County, OR.
 The following work is generally exempt: Detached, nonhabitable, one-story accessory structures under 200 sq ft and under 15 ft average roof height (e.g., small sheds, unfinished storage); Decks not more than 30 inches above grade (single story, single-family only); Certain patio/porch/deck covers up to 200 sq ft; Fences under 7 ft tall; Window/door replacements with no structural work; Some like-for-like repairs if no structural/load-bearing changes occur.
 Note: Work exempt from structural permit may still require separate electrical, plumbing, or mechanical permits.
 Heated accessory structures must comply with habitability definitions.
 All exempt work must comply with building code and setback requirements.
+When in doubt, confirm with the local building department before starting work.